-The first time you are prescribed an antibiotic for a list of pre-defined infections by your GP during the trial period, you will be asked to complete a daily symptom diary.
+Each time you are prescribed an antibiotic for a list of pre-defined infections by your GP during the trial period, you will be asked to complete a daily symptom diary.
 Filling out the diary takes up to 5 minutes per day.
 We ask you to complete your diary for up to 28 days when you start taking your antibiotic.
 You will receive three text messages to remind you about completing your daily diary at day 7, 14 and 21.
 You will also receive daily email reminders if you decide to complete your symptom diary online.
 You can stop completing the diary before 28 days if you feel better and you have completed your antibiotic course.
-Every time you are prescribed an antibiotic for a list of pre-defined infections by your GP during the trial period, you will be contacted by the trial team to support you in the completion of symptom diary (if first it your first prescription) and to complete some questionnaires at 2-4 days and 28-30 days after your GP appointment (each call will take up to 10 minutes).